After elections, chowkidar will go to jail: Rahul Gandhi in Nagpur

 Congress president Rahul Gandhi on Thursday accused the Narendra Modi government of corruption, and said that the country’s “chowkidar” would be in jail after elections.

-He was speaking at a rally here for the Congress’s Nagpur and Ramtek nominees, Nana Patole and Kishor Gajbhiye, respectively.
+He was speaking at a campaign rally here for the Congress’s Nagpur and Ramtek nominees, Nana Patole and Kishore Gajbhiye, respectively.

-Rahul kept his focus on “corruption, unemployment and farmers’ problems” during the NDA government’s tenure.
+The Congress leader kept his focus on “corruption, unemployment and farmers’ problems” during the NDA government’s five years.
 “The Modi government purchased Rafale jets priced at Rs 550 crore each at Rs 1,600 crore.
 Modi directly dealt with the French government and then Defence Minister Manohar Parrikar had no idea about it.
-This had been mentioned in documents of Defence Ministry and Parrikar had also said it in so many words,” he said, adding, “Parrikar knew some fraud had taken place in the deal.”
+This had been mentioned in the documents of the Defence Ministry and Parrikar had also said it in so many words,” Rahul said, adding, “Parrikar knew that some fraud had taken place in the deal.”

 Repeating the allegations of favouritism towards businessmen like Anil Ambani, Vijay Mallya, Gautam Adani, Nirav Modi and Mehul Choksi, he said, “They ran away with lakhs of crores and Modi refers to them as Bhai.
 Modi says make me chowkidar, not PM.
 After elections, there will be an inquiry, the chowkidar will go to jail.”